ajwdewit/pcse/doc/quickstart.rst

 Running PCSE/WOFOST with custom input data
 ==========================================

-For setting up PCSE/WOFOST with your own data sources you should understand that WOFOST uses 3 different types of
+For running PCSE/WOFOST (and PCSE models in general) with your own data sources you need three different types of
-inputs: 1) model parameters for the crop, soil and site; 2) Daily weather observations for running the simulation and 3) agromanagement data that define the agromanagement practices such as sowing, harvesting and irrigation.
-PCSE provides several tools for reading these inputs from files, databases or internet resources.
+inputs:

+1. Model parameters that parameterize the different model components.
+These parameters usually consist of a set of crop parameters (or multiple sets in case of crop rotations), a set of soil parameters and a set of site parameters.
+The latter provide ancillary parameters that are specific for a location.
+2. Driving variables represented by weather data which can be derived from various sources.
+3. Agromanagement actions which specify the farm activities that will take place on the field that is simulated by PCSE.

 For the second example we will run a simulation for sugar beet in Wageningen (Netherlands) and we will read the input data step by step from